Tales from Moominvalley

 Tales from Moominvalley (Det osynliga barnet och andra berättelser, literally 'The Invisible Child and other stories') is the seventh book in the Moomins series by Finnish author Tove Jansson.
-Unlike all the other books, which were novels, it is a collection of short stories, the longest book in the series.
+Unlike all the other books, which are novels, it is a collection of short stories, the longest book in the series.
 It was first published in 1962 (second edition 1998).
-The book forms the basis of episodes 9, 10, 13, 24, and 36 of the 1990 series.
+The book forms the basis of episodes 9, 10, 13, 24, and 36 of the 1990 TV series.